Are your plant leaves turning brown and crispy and you are wondering what the cause is?

 3. Limited Space

-Another cause of brown crispy leaves when there is limited space for your root.
+Another cause of brown crispy leaves is when there is limited space for your roots to grow.
 This usually happens to plants that are in containers or pots.

 Solutions

-You can fix the limited space problem by simply re-pot in a bigger container.
+You can fix the limited space problem if you re-pot in a bigger container.
 This way, there will be more room for water to move easily.

 Stone & Beam Emerick Rustic Stoneware Planter Pot